 - Overwatering will kill the sprouts.

 They are drought-resistant.
-That’s why some growers prefer to plant the seeds in a pot that has small holes on the bottom so that extra water will drain out.
+That’s why some growers prefer planting the seeds in a pot with small holes on the bottom so that extra water will drain.

 It is recommended not to plant the seed of a Snake Plant in a garden; a pot is a better option and alternative.

 I have seen a fully grown healthy Snake Plant with small pots.
-But the disadvantage of small pots is, it is root bound, and in the future, you have to do repotting.
+But the disadvantage of small pots is that they are root bound, and you must do repotting in the future.